jtbx/dmenu/README.md

 # Requirements

 In order to build dmenu you need the Xlib header files.

+My config also requires the Hack font.

-You can usually install them with X.
+On Arch Linux, you can install that package with `sudo pacman -S ttf-hack`.

 # Installation